uh-dcm/news-article-collection-container/DoD&Practices.md

 Code and documentation language: English.

-Branching practice: trunk-based, with short-lived features branches.
+Branching practice: at first minimal when getting a skeleton form together, after which preferably trunk-based, with short-lived features branches.

 Naming formats: